Ramblurr/ovos-skill-roon/README.md

 ### Disclaimer

-*This skill is not officially commissioned/supported by Roon or Mycroft AI.
-The trademark "ROON" is registered by "Roon Labs LLC".
-The trademark "Mycroft" is registered by "Mycroft AI Inc"*  This skill is purely a community endeavor.
+*This skill is not officially commissioned/supported by Roon or OVOS.
+The trademark "ROON" is registered by "Roon Labs LLC".* This skill is purely a community endeavor.

 ## Examples